Peugeot 402: Peugeot DK 5

 The Peugeot DK 5 was a military truck produced by Peugeot during the 1930s-1940s for use by the French army.
 It saw use during the Second World War and was also used by the Wehrmacht when Germany conquered France.
 The DK 5 was based on a dedicated truck chassis but had the body of the 401 and the front part of the 402 with its back cut off to accommodate a large cargo area.
-The vehicle curb weight was around 1790 kg, had a payload a 1,5 ton payload and received a somewhat more powerful engine than the passenger car to be able to carry cargo.
+The vehicle curb weight was around 1790 kg, had a payload a 1,5 ton payload and received the Peugeot 402's 2142 cc straight-4.
 12,500 were manufactured.
 The last vehicles were retired from service during the 1950s-1960s.
+The Peugeot DMA was later derived from this design.

 Film appearance

 The 402 is the Paris taxicab that Don Ameche drove in the screwball comedy Midnight (1939 film).

 The 402 is the car Odile Versois drove in the British film A Day to Remember (1953 film).